NasserAbuchaibe/printf/README.md

-_printf
+#Repository for _printf function

 _printf is our version of the printf function from the stdio.h library, a project developed for Holberton School for educational purposes.

-**Description:
+##Description:

-Prints a formatted string on the screen.
+The function writes output to stdout and returns the number of characters that are printed or if there is an error, it returns a negative value (-1).

-**Task 0.
+###Task 0.

 Write a function that produces output according to a format.
 . c
 . s
 . %

 In this task _printf prints on screen:
 1. A character
 2. A character string
 3. The character '%' and if the following character is different from null or space also print.

-**Task 1.
+###Task 1.

 function that produces output according to a format.
 . d
 . i